 10. Tech Loves Sports

 Mark Cuban?
-Paul Allen?
+Steve Ballmer?
 We know tech money loves sports, and the San Jose Giants are proof.
-They play at the minor league Municipal Stadium, a 70-year-old complex where can you sit near Mark Zuckerberg and use Paypal to buy hotdogs or pinot.
-Wait till the San Francisco 49ers get settled into the new $1.3 billion Levi’s Stadium in Santa Clara; too bad for the kids that the next door Great America theme park will be closing during their games.
+They play at the minor league Municipal Stadium, a 77-year-old complex where can you sit near Mark Zuckerberg and use Paypal to buy hotdogs or pinot.
+The San Francisco 49ers are settled into the $1.3 billion Levi’s Stadium in Santa Clara; too bad for the kids that the next door Great America theme park will be closing during their games.

 Trip Planning Details for Next Gen Tech Billionaires